The World of Musical Satire

 Best of all, we’ll look at the Crown King of caustic cultural commentary, Tom Lehrer, who once said “If, after hearing my songs, just one human being is inspired to say something nasty to a friend, or perhaps to strike a loved one, it will all have been worthwhile.”

 No background in music necessary; in fact, because satire is often depen- dent on social and historical events, this course is as much cultural history as musicology.
 And while words are preeminent in musical satire, we’ll also dis- cuss the music and its interactions with lyrics.
-But please – don’t come if you’re prone to boils.
+But please – no students who are prone to boils.

 David also gives the single lecture, “The 15 Greatest Satirical Songs”.